Kohlberg’s

 3.

-In the original classical conditioning experiments, the salivation after being presented with food is considered an unconditioned response.
+conditioning experiments, the salivation after being presented with food is

 True